 Early detection is key in providing effective care and increasing survival for any cancer diagnosis, including breast cancers.
-Therefore, an annual mammography must be that top of your ever-changing to-do list.
+Therefore, talking to your doctor about mammography must be at the top of your to-do list, even during the current COVID-19 pandemic.

 Determining your risk of breast cancer

 Understanding your risk of breast cancer is critical to your overall health.
-According to the CDC, breast cancer has many risk factors including age, having dense breasts, reproductive history, and family history, just to name a few.
+According to the CDC, breast cancer has many risk factors including age, having dense breasts, reproductive history and family history, to name a few.

 “It’s important to understand that breast cancer is not simply a genetic disposition.
-Lifestyle choices play a significant role in your overall health, including the risk of breast cancer,” says Dr. Mita Patel, Breast Surgeon Oncologist with Mercy Health – Lorain.
+Lifestyle choices play a significant role in your overall health, including the risk of breast cancer,” says Mita Patel, MD, a breast surgeon oncologist with Mercy Health – Lorain.

 Those lifestyle choices include: